JohnnyBoomKek/url_parser/README.md

 - clone this repo

-- create a virtual enviroment with:
+- create a virtual environment with:
 ```
     python -m venv venvname
     (venv being the name of your env.)
 ```
-- on unix based systems you are going to need to activate your venv:
+- on UNIX based systems you are going to need to activate your venv:

 ```
 *source venvname/bin/activate*